-Shared Legacy Farms is a small, organic vegetable farm located in Elmore, Ohio, on 3701 S. Schultz-Portage Road.
+Shared Legacy Farms is a small, 20 acre organic vegetable farm located in Elmore, Ohio.
 It was established in 2008, as a subsidiary of Bench Farms, St. Rte.
 2 — a family farm serving the local community for 30 years.
-In an effort to carry the Bench farming legacy into the next generation, Kurt Bench, eldest son of David and Cindy Bench, returned to Ohio with his wife Corinna to direct a new program called Community Supported Agriculture (CSA).
-Their vision is to “bring the local farmer back to the kitchen table” — literally and figuratively.
-They are passionate about growing great produce and reviving a spirit of community through their farm — the kind of community that happens when you sit down at the kitchen table and eat together.
-Kurt and Corinna have two young sons, Jed (age 5) and Josiah (age 2), who love to farm and play tractors, and are an integral part of the farm operation.
+Owners Kurt and Corinna Bench started the farm with the premise that “every vegetable tells a story.”
+Sadly with the advent of Big Agriculture and the growing dependence on processed food, many Americans have lost touch with the local farm and its roots.
+Shared Legacy Farm’s vision is to help people rediscover this lost story and “bring the local farmer back to the kitchen table.”
+Kurt and Corinna are passionate about growing great produce, educating consumers about the world of agriculture, and reviving a spirit of community through their farm.
+They have two young sons, Jed (age 5) and Josiah (age 2), who love to farm and play tractors, and are an integral part of the farm operation.

-2013 is an exciting year for the Benches, as for the first time, Kurt will become a full-time farmer.
+2013 was an exciting year for the Benches.
+With the help of hundreds of families in the Toledo area standing behind them, Kurt and Corinna made a huge leap of faith and became full-time farmers.
 In their first year in 2008, they started with only 12 customers, and have managed to double in size every year since.
-They are now finally at the tipping point in their CSA enrollment where they can afford to leave their day-job, and farm full-time.
 It is the fulfillment of a lifelong dream.
+This season, they plan to open up a vegetable stand along Schultz-Portage Rd and the North Inland Coast Bike Trail to offer their produce to local Elmore residents.
 We hope you’ll join us for the 2014 season, which promises to be another exciting chapter in the quest to tell the story of our food!